wkhere/stackless/Doc/library/urllib.parse.rst

       >>> o.geturl()
       'http://www.cwi.nl:80/%7Eguido/Python.html'

+   Following the syntax specifications in :rfc:`1808`, urlparse recognizes a netloc only if it is properly introduced by '//'.
+Otherwise the input is presumed to be a relative URL and thus to start with a path component.

+       >>> from urlparse import urlparse
+       >>> urlparse('//www.cwi.nl:80/%7Eguido/Python.html')
+       ParseResult(scheme='', netloc='www.cwi.nl:80', path='/%7Eguido/Python.html',
+                  params='', query='', fragment='')
+       >>> urlparse('www.cwi.nl:80/%7Eguido/Python.html')
+       ParseResult(scheme='', netloc='', path='www.cwi.nl:80/%7Eguido/Python.html',
+                  params='', query='', fragment='')
+       >>> urlparse('help/Python.html')
+       ParseResult(scheme='', netloc='', path='help/Python.html', params='',
+                  query='', fragment='')

-   If the *default_scheme* argument is specified, it gives the default addressing scheme, to be used only if the URL does not specify one.
+   If the *scheme* argument is specified, it gives the default addressing scheme, to be used only if the URL does not specify one.
 The default value for this argument is the empty string.